moezalikhan/ambient-ops/docs/METHODOLOGY.md

    defensible alternative that matches the spec's stated intent ("longer unbroken exposure is worse") is the length of the *continuous unshaded run* a segment belongs to, not the segment's own length.
 That depends on SVI, so it must be computed after it.
-Minqi's call.

-TODO — Minqi: decide the factor set and weights in light of the above, and record the reasoning here.
-The sliders make the weights debatable in public, which is the right place for this to be argued.

 The implemented factor set keeps HEI, DTF, SVI, and PSI, but updates how they are interpreted after testing them on the real routes.